EricMenetre/NPL/README.md

 ### Functions included in the package

 #### For behavioral analyses
 * **clean.sd**: This function aims at cleaning the data from the extreme latencies (according to a certain number of SD).
-It creates a an array of values without the values above and under the mean of each group.
+It creates an array of values without the values above and under the mean of each group.
-* **clean.subj.group**: This function is very similar than the previous one but aims at detecting if the average latencies of a subject are extreme compared to the rest of the group without him.
+* **clean.subj.group**: This function is very similar to the previous one but aims at detecting if the average latencies of a subject are extreme compared to the rest of the group without this subject.
 * **date.banner**: This simple function based on the bannerCommenter package creates a banner including the date and the day to keep track of the code.

-#### for EEG analyses
+#### For EEG analyses
-* **concatenate.EEG**: The function allows to concatenate two epochs, usually used in the microstates analyses to include the stimulus and response aligned epochs
+* **concatenate.EEG**: The function allows to concatenate two epochs, usually used in the microstates analyses to include the stimulus and response aligned epochs.
-* **convert.eph.ep**: Since all EEG function use the .ep format (Cartool format), this function converts the files from the usual .eph format to the .ep format.
-The .eph format contains a header that needs to be removed to be treated as a data frame or a matrix
+* **convert.eph.ep**: Since all EEG functions use the .ep format (Cartool format), this function converts the files from the usual .eph format to the .ep format.
+The .eph format contains a header that needs to be removed to be treated as a data frame or a matrix.
-* **create.tva.files**: To allow the analyses of response aligned EEG, Cartool requests a file (.tva) containing the RT of each trials.
-From the behavioral data frame, this function creates all the TVA files for each subject.
+* **create.tva.files**: To allow the analyses of response-aligned EEG, Cartool requests a file (.tva) containing the RT of each trial, the accuracy of the response as well as the triggers' information.
+This function creates all the TVA files for each subject based on the behavioral data frame.
 * **delete.spaces.STEN**: STEN requires the name of the .eph files to be written without spaces.
-This functions simply renames all the .eph files of a given folder.
+This function simply renames all the .eph files of a given folder.
-* **import.epochs.ep**: The function reads the different EEG files and bring them together in a data frame under the tidy format.
+* **import.epochs.ep**: The function reads the different EEG files and brings them together in a data frame under the tidy format.
-* **subtract.eeg**: This function aims at subtracting two EEG files of the same size (same number of time frames and electrodes)
+* **subtract.eeg**: This function aims at subtracting two EEG files of the same size (same number of time frames and electrodes).
 * **tanova.ragu.to.cartool**: To visualize the tanova results given by the Ragu software into the Cartool software.
 Be careful, the function dichotomizes the p-values.
-All p-values equal or under 0.05 will be equal to 1 and p-values above 0.05 will be equal to 0.
+All p-values equal to or under 0.05 will be equal to 1 and p-values above 0.05 will be equal to 0.

 If you need a specific tool to analyse your data do not hesitate to come to me and we can surely figure something out ;-)